samtrion/set-pal/README.md

 This script has been run successfully on Windows systems and Azure Cloud Shell so far.
 Linux systems and MacOS systems are theoretically also executable, but without guarantee.

+## Required Parameters
+- `partnerId` - Microsoft Partner Id.
+Please use your location Partner Id, not your Global Partner Id.
+- `partnerTenantId` - Microsoft Azure Tenant Id.
+This is the Home Azure Tenant Id of the user account.
+This is required if the Home Azure Tenant cannot be fully resolved at login, so it is requested as a preventive measure.

 ## How to execute on Windows
 1. Download `set-pal.ps1` file
 2. Open PowerShell Console